Hans Waldmann (fighter pilot): Flying the Messerschmitt Me 262 and death

 On 25 November 1944, II.
 Gruppe was detached from JG 3.
 The Gruppe was converted to fly the Messerschmitt Me 262 "Stormbird" jet fighter and became the I. Gruppe of Jagdgeschwader 7 (JG 7—7th Fighter Wing), the first operational jet fighter wing.
-Conversion training was held at Landsberg am Lech and Kaltenkirchen in December 1944.
+Conversion training was held at Landsberg-Lech Airfield and Kaltenkirchen in December 1944.
 The pilots first learned to fly the Siebel Si 204 and Messerschmitt Bf 110 to familiarize themselves with the characteristics of a twin-engine aircraft.
 In consequence, Waldmann was transferred to 3./JG 7, now flying the "Stormbird", as its Staffelführer (squadron leader on probation).

 Together with his wingman‚ Oberfähnrich Günter Schrey, Waldmann took off at 11:39 on 22 February 1945 from Oranienburg on an offensive counter-air mission against inbound Allied heavy bombers.
 The Anglo-American attack was codenamed Operation Clarion.
 About 20 minutes into the flight, roughly 30 km west of Berlin, they spotted an American P-51 Mustang flying at 7000 m.
 Closing fast, Waldmann shot down the Mustang at 12:02 before proceeding west for Magdeburg.
 Near Oschersleben they spotted another Mustang at 3800 m.
 Waldmann shot it down at 12:17, achieving his 134th and final aerial victory.
 The Mustang was observed crashing into a forest 25 km northeast of the Brocken, the highest peak of the Harz mountain range.

 On Sunday, 18 March 1945, the lower cloud ceiling at Kaltenkirchen was less than 600 m and most of the time between 80–100 m, while the upper cloud ceiling was at 6000 m, rendering flight conditions outside the official operational specification for the Me 262.
 The jet was not fully cleared for instrument flight, mandating a lower cloud ceiling of more than 800 m.
 Major Erich Rudorffer, Gruppenkommandeur of the I./JG 7, was attending a meeting at the Luftgaukommando in Hamburg-Blankenese, when Oberleutnant Hans Grünberg, the most senior officer on duty and Staffelkapitän of the 1st Staffel, received the order from Major Richter, the Ia (operations officer), to engage inbound heavy bombers.
 Grünberg initially argued that weather conditions prohibited a safe takeoff but Reichsmarschall Hermann Göring intervened and ordered the jets to engage the enemy.